The development of a flexible and highly trained workforce increases capability, raises standards and improves job satisfaction.

 Our annual appraisal system provides an opportunity for staff with potential to be identified and a bespoke career path developed in agreement with them.

-An example of this in practice is our Wolverhampton and Wychavon Contracts Manager Paul Duffy.
-Paul joined Continental Landscapes in 1994 as a grounds maintenance operative and achieved promotion to team leader, supervisor and finally contract manager in 2007.
+An example of this in practice is our Assistant Operations Director Paul Duffy.
+Paul joined Continental Landscapes in 1994 as a grounds maintenance operative and achieved promotions to team leader, supervisor, contract manager, and now AOD in 2018.
 He has completed numerous training courses, sponsored by Continental Landscapes.
 Examples include:

 Paul has demonstrated exceptional potential and commitment to us and has been selected for further training to MBA level; highlighting our on-going commitment to our staff.